• LINE

 Accounting Principles I and II

-Cost calculations
+Cost calculation

-Personnel and Labor Management Theory
+Management Organization Theory

 Management Data Analysis I and II